Ballon d’Or 2025 predictions: who will win the trophy?

 Who will win the Ballon d’Or?

 When considering who may be voted the Ballon D’Or winner, you should bear in mind that not only club form is taken into account.
-A player’s performance for their national teams also plays a part, and those who do well for both their club and national side will have a better chance of winning the trophy.
+A player’s performance for their national teams also plays a part, and those who do well for both their club side, including at this year’s Club World Cup, and national side will have a better chance of winning the trophy.

 Apart from those players already highlighted, there are other interesting names in the running.

-The list of 30 candidates for the Ballon d’Or was drawn up by the France Football magazine, which organises the gala and presents the award.
-Once the list has been drawn up, a committee of 100 sports journalists from FIFA’s 100 top-ranked member nations is responsible for voting, awarding 1, 2, 3, 4 and 6 points to their five chosen candidates, based on the following criteria: level of play, goals scored, assists, titles won and how they present themselves on the pitch.
+The list of 30 candidates for the Ballon d’Or was drawn up by the France Football magazine, which organises the gala and presents the award, as well as fellow French publication L’Equipe.
+Once the list has been drawn up, a committee of 100 sports journalists from FIFA’s 100 top-ranked member nations is responsible for voting, awarding 1, 2, 3, 4, 5, 7, 8, 10, 12 and 15 points to their ten chosen candidates, based on the following criteria: individual performances, decisive and impressive character, team performances and achievements, and class and fair play.
+The scoring system was changed in 2024, hence the total points awarded increased significantly last year.

-The list of awards at the Ballon d’Or ceremony has been expanded this year with the merger of France Football and UEFA.
-In addition to the eight awards that were customary until last year, the Men’s Coach and Women’s Coach of the Year awards will be added this year, bringing the total number of awards to ten.
+The list of awards at the Ballon d’Or ceremony was expanded last year with the merger of France Football and UEFA.
+In addition to the ten awards that were given out last year, the women’s Kopa Trophy and women’s Yashin Trophy awards will be added this year, bringing the total number of awards to twelve.

 • Men’s Ballon d’Or